eyosiyasd7-web/Mama-Guard-/README.md

 ## 🎯 Goal
 To improve maternal healthcare in rural Africa using AI and IoT.
+## 🚀 Future Improvements
+- Add AI model to predict pregnancy risks
+- Mobile app integration for easier access
+- SMS alerts for rural areas without internet

+## 📊 Impact
+This project aims to reduce maternal health risks and improve access to healthcare in underserved communities.

 ## 👤 Author
 Eyosiyas Simachew Dagnew